tejasn7/ftpuploader/README.md

 # ftpuploader

-Simple Go program to upload files to pyftpserver (useful in OSCP)
+Simple Go program to upload files to pyftpserver (useful in OSCP to transfer file from windows to linux)

 ## Dependencies